victorchanglee/SpinVibe/docs/paper.md

 To this end, we developed `SpinVibe`, a Python package that is designed to be user-friendly, providing streamlined workflows that are readily adapted to any *ab initio* code.
-While several software packages such as MolForge [12] and Spin-phonon suite [13] have been developed to address this problem, the objective of our work is to present a code that is designed to emphasize user flexibility by using a Python based framework and allowing the storage of the required data from first-principles calculations as `NumPy` arrays in HDF5 files, thus is not restricted to specific codes.
+Although the software packages MolForge [12] and Spin-phonon suite [13] have been developed to address this problem, SpinVibe is intentionally designed for user flexibility and increased interoperability.
+Our code uses a Python based framework, allowing the storage of the required data from first-principles calculations as `NumPy` arrays in HDF5 files, and is not restricted to specific code bases and file formats for the electronic structure and vibrational data.
 Any ab-initio package can be used to generate the input data, provided that the relevant quantities are extracted and saved in this format.

 # First principles spin-phonon coupling

-Our code implements the theoretical framework developed by Lunghi and Sanvito [8,12,13], where in the weak-coupling regime the interaction between the spin Hamiltonian and the phonons is expanded as a Taylor series truncated at the quadratic
+Our code implements the theoretical framework developed by Lunghi and Sanvito [8,14,15], where in the weak-coupling regime the interaction between the spin Hamiltonian and the phonons is expanded as a Taylor series truncated at the quadratic
 term: